-If you wish to pursue an independent study or internship, you must first submit an Independent Study / Internship Proposal Form.
-Submit completed proposals to the Urban Studies program (PNK 300) for review by the faculty.
+Step 1: If you wish to pursue an independent study or internship, you must first submit an Independent Study / Internship Proposal Form.
+Submit completed proposals to the School of Urban Studies office (PNK 300) for review by the faculty.
 If a faculty member has already agreed to supervise you, skip this step and proceed to step 2.

 Proposals Due Deadlines:

 Winter Quarter - December 1 Spring Quarter - March 1 Summer Quarter - May 1 Autumn Quarter - September 1

 Signed contracts are due a minimum of 1 week before the start of the quarter.

 Internships provide students with the opportunity to apply skills and knowledge acquired in the classroom to real-world situations; increase their knowledge of practical approaches to dealing with urban problems and issues; and gain increased understanding of the manner in which policy is formulated and implemented by organizations and agencies dealing with the urban environment.
 Students will also learn about career choices and options while contributing to the betterment of the community.
 Prior to registration each student is required to complete a School of Urban Studies Internship contract which outlines details about the participating organization; student, faculty sponsor, and site supervisor responsibilities; learning objectives; and academic requirements.
 Generally, three hours of work per week is equal to one (1) credit, and students are required to write a three- to five-page paper per credit for their faculty sponsor.

 Internships may be paid or unpaid.
 Payment for internship work is subject to business/agency policy and is negotiated between the student and the business/agency.
 Whether or not the student is paid has no bearing on the granting of credit provided all requirements of the internship contract are met successfully.
 Except in rare cases, an internship at a student's current employer will not be approved for credit.